michael1788/virtual_libraries/README.md

 sh run_morty.sh ../data/paper_five_dissimilar_MEGx.txt
 ```

 The results of the analysis can be found in experiments/results/paper_five_dissimilar_MEGx/
+Please be aware that you should have one experiment running at the same time for a given transfer learning set.

 ### How to run an experiment on your own data<a name="OwnData"></a>

 To apply transfer learning on your own set of molecules, you will need a *.txt* file with one SMILES string per line.
+Your file should be in the folder *virtual_libraries/data/*
 Then, you can just run the following command:

 ```
-sh run_morty.sh {path/to/your/file.txt}
+sh run_morty.sh ../data/{your_file}.txt
 ```

 You will find the results of your experiment in experiments/results/{name_of_your_file}/